Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/swagger/README.md

   - from: swagger-document
     where: $.definitions.LanguageDetectionTaskParameters
     transform:
-      $["x-ms-client-name"] = "LanguageDetectionAction";
       $.description = "Options for a language detection action.";
   - from: swagger-document
-    where: $.definitions.HealthcareTaskParameters
-    transform:
-      $["x-ms-client-name"] = "HealthcareAction";
-  - from: swagger-document
     where: $.definitions.ExtractiveSummarizationTaskParameters
     transform:
-      $["x-ms-client-name"] = "ExtractiveSummarizationAction";
       $.properties.sentenceCount.description = "The max number of sentences to be part of the summary.";
       $.properties.sentenceCount["x-ms-client-name"] = "maxSentenceCount";
       $.properties.sortBy["x-ms-client-name"] = "orderBy";
   - from: swagger-document
-    where: $.definitions.ExtractiveSummarizationSortingCriteria
-    transform:
-      $["x-ms-enum"].name = "ExtractiveSummarizationOrderingCriteria";
-  - from: swagger-document
-    where: $.definitions.CustomEntitiesTaskParameters
-    transform:
-      $["x-ms-client-name"] = "CustomEntityRecognitionAction";
-  - from: swagger-document
     where: $.definitions.CustomSingleLabelClassificationTaskParameters
     transform:
-      $["x-ms-client-name"] = "CustomSingleLabelClassificationAction";
       $.description = "Options for a single-label classification custom action";
   - from: swagger-document
     where: $.definitions.CustomMultiLabelClassificationTaskParameters
     transform:
-      $["x-ms-client-name"] = "CustomMultiLabelClassificationAction";
       $.description = "Options for a multi-label classification custom action";
   - from: swagger-document
     where: $.definitions.TaskIdentifier
     transform:
-      $["x-ms-client-name"] = "BatchActionState";
       $.description = "The State of a batched action";
       $.properties.taskName.description = "The name of the action";
       $.properties.taskName["x-ms-client-name"] = "actionName";
-  - from: swagger-document
-    where: $.definitions..properties.stringIndexType
-    transform: >
-      $.description = "Specifies the measurement unit used to calculate the offset and length properties.
-For a list of possible values, see {@link KnownStringIndexType}.\n\nThe default is the JavaScript's default which is \"Utf16CodeUnit\".";
 ```

 ### Rename HealthcareEntityLink => EntityDataSource